manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 ## Introduction

 This lab explains how to install Oracle EM on a VM running Linux.
 It covers installation steps for EM 13.5 2021 image and for RU 14 shiphome.
-It also contains post installation checks, steps to deinstall EM, and some troubleshooting scenarios and tips.
+It also contains postinstallation checks, steps to deinstall EM, and some troubleshooting scenarios and tips.

 ## Oracle EM installation